-The previously described weaving material system as well as the computational embedding of its bending behaviour provided a matrix of information which was incorporated within the associative design environment of Grasshopper in order to describe a manifold of possible weaving configurations.
+The previously described weaving material system as well as the computational embedding of its bending behavior provided a matrixof information which was incorporated within the associative design environment of Grasshopper in order to describe a manifold of possible weaving configurations.
 Working with this design methodology, the research focused on the design of a proto-tectonic weaving system, as expression of a coherent development between material, structure and form, and the realization of a full scale prototype.
 The research seeks to extend the limits of traditional weaving crafting by pre-computing its configuration and anticipating its morphological and assembly characteristics.
 In this sense, part of the implicit material computation of weaving is designed within the digital environment.
 A fundamental part of the experiment was the creation of a lightweight self-standing system, capable to partition interior spaces and provides a differential screening experience, to mediate environmental light conditions and user experience.
-This was instrumental to the development of a low-tech construction system able to enhance antique crafting with digital manufacturing.
+The antique tradition of crafting is enhanced by digital manufacturing tools, resulting into a low-tech construction system where cheap raw materials are adaptively organized to establish a highly resistant structure able to respond to contextual situations.